Webster’s Dictionary defines voice-over as words that are spoken- Wait, that’s not the way to start this off. Every Saturday morning when

 - Step 2: Think Diabolically (even if the session doesn’t call for it)

-- Step 3: Read something relevant to the copy… or the latest issue of Snotgirl.
+- Step 3: Read something relevant to the copy… or the latest episode of Lore Olympus.

 - Step 4: Make nachos—or maybe hummus—NO, nachos.